How to Apply for ACCA in the UK: An In-Depth Guide to Launching Your Global Finance Career at the He

 • Aged 18 and over: Simply being over 18 years old lets you register as a student, with no additional qualifications required (using the FIA Foundations in Accountancy route).

-• A-Level / GCSE Students: If you’re in UK high school, you can register via the standard route using your A-Level and GCSE results (usually 2 A-Levels and 3 GCSEs, including English and Mathematics).
+• A-Level / GCSE Students: If you’re in UK high school, you can register via the standard route, provided you meet the minimum entry requirements.
+This means you need at least three GCSEs, including maths and English, as part of your academic qualifications (usually 2 A-Levels and 3 GCSEs, including English and Mathematics).
+Academic background is important for eligibility and may affect exemptions.

 • Undergraduate/Postgraduate Students or Graduates: Whether you are at a UK university or overseas, you can register.
 A business-related background often brings exemptions.